microsoft/PowerToys/doc/powertoys-examples.md

 ![Using PowerRename to batch rename files](images/overview/Original/PowerRename.png)

-You can use search and replace or regular expressions to quickly rename your files based on criteria like date, sequence number, or custom text.
+You can use search and replace, including regular expressions, to quickly rename your files based on criteria like date, sequence number, or custom text.
 With PowerRename, batch renaming files becomes a breeze, saving you valuable time in your post processing workflow.

 ## Precise color selection with Color Picker